jankaspar/ts-discriminated-union/doc/types-explained.md

 ```

-We might also want to be able to match on classes, lets try to define discriminated union the scala way
+We might also want to be able to match on classes, lets try to define discriminated union the scala way:

 ```ts
 class ContactInformation {